Allexio/D4G_Placeholders/README.md

 # D4G_Placeholders [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-The Placeholders' Design 4 Green 2020 project
+The Placeholders' (we couldn't find a team name) Design 4 Green 2020 project

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].